Patients must meet the following requirements to be eligible:

 Marilyn was always a fighter.
 With her first cancer she went the route of traditional treatment including, surgery, chemotherapy and radiation in an effort to beat the cancer quickly so she could be there for her children.
 Throughout the course of treatment, she remained strong and supportive of her children.

-It is with tremendous pleasure that I introduce the NLN Garment Fund.
-This is a dream that has come true not only for me, but for our many patients who do not have insurance or the financial means to purchase the much needed compression stocking(s)/sleeve(s).
+It is with tremendous pleasure that we introduce the NLN Garment Fund.
+This is a dream that has come true for our many patients who do not have insurance or the financial means to purchase the much needed compression stocking(s)/sleeve(s).
 It was Marilyn Westbrook’s choice to make sure that no other patients have to endure the pain and frustrations she went through six months prior to her passing (Dec 23, 2007).
 Marilyn and her husband Doyle donated a substantial amount of money to the NLN which will allow patients who qualify to pay for their garment(s).